aspose-slides/Aspose.Slides-Reference-Tutorials/content/english/java/java-slides-chart-elements/doughnut-chart-hole-java-slides/_index.md

 ## Prerequisites

 Before you begin, make sure you have the Aspose.Slides for Java library installed and set up in your Java project.
-You can download it from the [official Aspose.Slides for Java documentation](https://reference.aspose.com/slides/java/).
+You can download it from the [Aspose.Slides for Java documentation](https://reference.aspose.com/slides/java/).

 ## Step 1: Import the Required Libraries